Skip to contents

 Details

-The conversion factor (see volume_scaled_prior_mu, volume_scaled_prior_sigma) is the partition volume scaled by the dilution of the wastewater in the assay.
-The dilution accounts for all extraction and preparation steps.
-For example, if the partition volume is 4.5e-7 mL and the dilution of the wastewater is 100:3 (i.e. 100 gc/mL in the original wastewater sample correspond to 3 gc/mL in the PCR reaction), then the overall conversion factor is 4.5e-7 * 100 / 3 = 1.5e-5.
+The conversion factor (see volume_scaled) is the partition volume v multiplied with a scaling factor s.
+The scaling factor accounts for concentration differences between the sample and the reaction mix, for example due to extraction or adding of reagents.
+For example, if the partition volume is 4.5e-7 mL and the scaling factor is 100:3 (i.e. 100 gc/mL in the original sample correspond to 3 gc/mL in the PCR reaction), then the overall conversion factor is 4.5e-7 * 100 / 3 = 1.5e-5.

 When replicates=TRUE, two coefficients of variation are estimated: